-The final three graphs below show the historical weekly performance of the Component Indices, converted into U.S. Dollars, from January 2, 2004 through July 17, 2009, assuming the exchange rates at approximately 5:00 p.m., New York City time, of each Component Currency on the relevant dates were the Exchange Rates on such dates.
-The exchange rates at approximately 5:00 p.m., New York City time, and the historical weekly Component Index performance data in such graphs were determined by reference to the rates and data reported by Bloomberg Financial Markets and may not be indicative of the performance of the Component Indices using the spot rates of each respective Component Currency at approximately 11:00 a.m., New York City time that would be derived from the applicable Reuters page.
+The final three graphs below show the historical weekly performance of the Component Indices, converted into U.S. Dollars, from January 6, 2006 to January 28, 2011, assuming the exchange rates, of each Component Currency on the relevant dates were the Exchange Rates on such dates.
+The exchange rates and the historical weekly Component Index performance data in such graphs were determined by reference to the rates and data reported by Bloomberg Financial Markets and may not be indicative of the performance of the Component Indices using the spot rates of each respective Component Currency at approximately 11:00 a.m., New York City time that would be derived from the applicable Reuters page.
+The Adjusted Closing Level of the EURO STOXX 50[®] Index on January 31, 2011 was 4049.42673.
+The Adjusted Closing Level of the FTSE[TM] 100 Index on January 31, 2011 was 9391.25729.
+The Adjusted Closing Level of the TOPIX[®] Index on January 31, 2011 was 11.10844.

-The Exchange Rates of the European Union Euro, the British Pound Sterling and the Japanese Yen, at approximately 11:00 a.m., New York City time (see "Additional Key Terms" on page TS-1 for more details) on July 22, 2009, were 1.4208, 1.6434 and 0.01067, respectively, calculated in the manner set forth under "Key Terms - Exchange Rates" on the front cover of this term sheet.
+The Exchange Rates of the European Union Euro, the British Pound Sterling and the Japanese Yen, at approximately 11:00 a.m., New York City time (see "Additional Key Terms" on page TS-1 for more details) on January 31, 2011, were 1.3710, 1.6018 and 0.012206, respectively, calculated in the manner set forth under "Key Terms - Exchange Rates" on the front cover of this term sheet.